Purdue-CS193/lab-1-HI123123/index.md

 - Taught by students like me!
 - Only 1 class a week
 - GPA boost (hopefully)
-- deals with computer science which is fun!
+- Deals with computer science which is fun!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.